isen0011/traefik-maintenance-plugin/README.md

+# Todo

+- Return a body for static files like js, jpg, etc...
+- Creating an icon
+- Readme and docs
+- Write a test
+- Add to Traefik plugin catalog

+...

+# Example

 This repository includes an example plugin, `demo`, for you to use as a reference for developing your own plugins.

 [![Build Status](https://github.com/traefik/plugindemo/workflows/Main/badge.svg?branch=master)](https://github.com/traefik/plugindemo/actions)